xiaoju/activeLink/README.md

 ## Purpose

-* ActiveLink is a web-based platform to manage extra-curricular activities at a school:
-  * users:
-    * plaftormMaster: manages the platform.
+* ActiveLink is a free and open-source 'School Management System' currently solely focused on management of extracurricular activities: manage registrations to classes and payments.
+* Typical users of activeLink are:
-    * providers: offer classes for kids, receive paiements.
+  * teachers: offer classes for kids, receive payments.
+  * vendor: several teachers can be associated into a single 'vendor', for example if the payments land onto the same bank account.
   * parents: register their kids to classes, pay for the classes.
   * kids: attend the classes.
+  * plaftormMaster: manages the platform.

 ## References